Page cover image

 The description is the anatomic part of a Design Token that can be used to define additional details, like why or how we made this decision.

-You might recall from our that the description is optional but very helpful to provide additional context about the Token.
+You might recall from our Intro to Design Tokens Guide that the description is optional but very helpful to provide additional context about the Token.

 You can think of a Token's description as a place to add a note or reminder about this design decision for your engineers, designers, or future self.